 - 1. Voluntary offsetting: offsetting can be done but it is not obligatory (not even for species tiles).
 Construction is possible even on tiles with unoffsettable species. - 2.
 Flexible offsetting: a species tile can be offset by any kind of nature tile (does not have to be the same nature type).
 The ratio is normal. - 3 4.
 Baseline: Offsetting of the species tiles is obligatory, a species must be offset with the same type of nature tile, and the ratio is the same as indicated on the species tile (number of coloured circles). - 5.
-Ratio +1: Offsetting is obligatory, but the offsetting ratio is increased by one.
+Ratio +1: Offsetting of species tiles is obligatory, but the offsetting ratio is increased by one.
 This means that species with the normal ratio of 1, need to be offset by two tiles of the same nature type, and species with the normal ratio of 2, need to be offset by three tiles of the same nature type. - 6.
 Offset everything: Not only species, but also empty nature tiles must be offset with tiles of the same nature type.
 The offsetting ratio is normal.
+NATURE TILE AND THE OFFSETTING RATIO Check the nature tile under the project token that you are going to construct: is offsetting voluntary or obligatory for this nature tile?
+What is the offsetting ratio for this tile? - 2 The coloured symbol behind the image of the species indicates the default offsetting ratio of the tile.
+During the game the offsetting ratio might get modified by the value of the offsetting legislation card.